Energy-Based Models for Continual Learning: Continual learning with Energy-Based Models

-Another important difference from softmax-based classifiers is that the choice of model architectures becomes more flexible in EBMs.
+\textbf{Energy network.} Another important difference from softmax-based classifiers is that the choice of model architectures becomes more flexible in EBMs.
 Traditional classification models only feed in $\rvx$ as input.
 In contrast, EBMs have many different ways to combine $\rvx$ and $y$ in the energy function with the only requirement that $E_{\theta}(\rvx, y): (\sR^D,\sN) \rightarrow \sR$.
 In EBMs, we can treat $y$ as an attention filter or gate to select the most relevant information between $\rvx$ and $y$.

 To compute the energy of any data $\rvx$ and class label $y$ pair, we use $y$ to influence a conditional gain on $\rvx$, which serves as an attention filter \citep{xu2015show} to select the most relevant information between $\rvx$ and $y$.
-In \fig{fig:ebm_architecture_paper} (right), we first send $\rvx$ into a small network to generate the feature $f(\rvx)$.
-The label $y$ is mapped into a same dimension feature $g(y)$ using a small learned network or a random projection.
-We use the gating block $G$ to select the most relevant information between $\rvx$ and $y$: The output is finally sent to weight layers to generate the energy value $E_{\theta}(\rvx,y)$.
-See Supplement \sect{appendix:model_architectures} for more details about our model architectures.
+In \fig{fig:ebm_architecture_paper} (right), we first send $\rvx$ into a network to generate a feature $f(\rvx)$.
+The label $y$ is mapped into a same dimension feature $g(y)$ using a small learned network or a fixed projection.
+We use the gating block $G$ to select the most relevant information between $\rvx$ and $y$:

+The output is finally sent to weight layers to generate the energy value $E_{\theta}(\rvx,y)$.
+See Appendix \ref{appendix:model_architectures} for more details about our model architectures.

 Our EBMs allow any number of classes in new batches by simply training or defining a new conditional gain $g(\rvy)$ for the new classes and generating its energy value with data point $\rvx$.
-This formulation gives us freedom to learn new classes without pre-defining their number in advance.
-We note that the standard classifiers have to change their model architecture by adding new class heads to the softmax output layer when dealing with new classes.
-In contrast, EBMs do not need to modify the model architecture or resize the network when adding new classes.